MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 ::: moniker-end

-This article describes the backup and recovery process in a System Center - Virtual Machine Manager (VMM) environment, and provides some recommendations.
+This article describes the backup and recovery process in a System Center - Virtual Machine Manager (VMM) environment and provides some recommendations.

 ## Before you start

 - Don't use checkpoints for disaster recovery.
 Checkpoints don't create full duplicates of the hard disk contents, nor do they copy data to a separate volume.
 - You can use a checkpoint to serve as temporary backup, before updating an operating system on a virtual machine.
 This allows you to roll back the update if it has adverse effects.
-- You should use a backup application to back up and recover your data in case of catastrophic data loss.
+- You should use a backup application to back up and recover your data in catastrophic data loss.
 One option is System Center Data Protection Manager (DPM).
 - Data such as Remote Access Authorization (RAA) passwords and the product key can be entered when you reinstall VMM.
-However, some encrypted data such as Virtual Machine Roles can't be reentered.
+However, some encrypted data such as Virtual Machine Roles can't be re-entered.
 - You can't back up and restore such data if you use the Data Protection application programming interface (DPAPI) for backing up VMM.
 - The data will be lost if the VMM management server fails.